UK Modern Slavery Act

 Our Supply Chains

 We source a wide range of services and goods including raw materials principally related to the manufacture and supply of roof tiles, membranes, liquid applied waterproofing, and roofing accessories.
-Our terms and conditions of purchase include warranties under which our suppliers confirm their compliance with anti-slavery laws.
+Our terms and conditions of purchase (which are kept under review) include warranties under which our suppliers confirm their compliance with anti-slavery laws.

 Our Policies

 Our Code of Conduct sets out the guiding principles for our own conduct and binding guidelines for our conduct in dealing with business partners, including suppliers.
 The Code of Conduct requires that we adhere to applicable laws and regulations.
-Compliance with laws is a key principle for BMI Group, and provides the basis for our various company guidelines.
+Compliance with laws is a key principle for BMI Group (including Klober Limited), and provides the basis for our various company guidelines.
+Our Code of Conduct sits alongside our Supplier Code of Conduct and Third Party Risk Assessment Procedure.

 Risk Assessment and Due Diligence